Integrating Redshift with SYNQ

 Open the Query Editor in Redshift and make sure that we got the right cluster and database selected

-Run the following SQL to create a Synq user and group with the sufficient permissions where
+Run the following SQL to create a SYNQ user and group with the sufficient permissions where <password>

 Grant access to tables within a schema (optional)